Q: What type of therapy do you do?

 Q: How does therapy end?

 You can always decide to end at any time.
 People end therapy in different ways.
 I ask that when you are considering ending that you discuss this with me in person.
 The ending chapter of therapy can be a very fruitful part of your process.
 My hope is that we can spend time exploring the work that we did together, get closure and say goodbye.

 Q: How do you feel about medicine?

 I believe medication can be helpful at times, especially for providing symptom relief and supporting mood stability.
 This can be an important part of your overall healing journey.
 Many psychotropic medications are prescribed on a routine basis and pose few and mild side effects, while others may have some potentially serious side effects.
 Some alternative and complementary treatments MAY help achieve some symptom relief as well, often with fewer risks or side effects.
 Additionally, studies show that lifestyle habits such as regular exercise, good sleep hygiene and mindfulness practices can help support mental health and bring relief of some symptoms.
 In my opinion, sometimes the best approach for bringing desired and sustained results may be a combination of medicine, counseling and potentially other complementary treatment modalities.

-I do not provide specific medical advice, but I do have a strong understanding of clinical psychopharmacology and I will discuss your decision with you if you are considering taking medicine or considering going off of it (please don't make any medication changes without discussing that with your doctor).
-I do not prescribe medication, nor do I provide any alternative healing modalities, but I can refer you to someone who does.
+I do not prescribe medication, nor do I provide specific medical advice, but I do have a strong understanding of clinical psychopharmacology.
+I will discuss your decision with you if you are considering taking medicine or considering going off of it (don't make any medication changes without discussing that with your doctor).
+I can refer you to prescribing doctors or an array of complementary healing professionals.
 If you currently take medication, we might discuss the possibility of me consulting with your prescribing MD (with your consent) to make sure we are collaborating and on the same page and to provide the best possible care.
 I believe that with this type of integrative approach to wellness, you will receive the optimum support for your overall health and wellbeing.